-The rationale for assessing calculation skills according to Keele is as follows:
+Keele University‘s rationale for assessing calculation skills is as follows:

-Keele also give more information about what you can expect during the test:
+Keele also gives more information about what you can expect during the admissions maths test:

-“…the questions on the interview day will all be related to clinical scenarios, although no clinical knowledge is required to answer the questions….”
+Questions “will all be related to clinical scenarios, although no clinical knowledge is required to answer the questions.”

-“..The clinical maths test consists of 20 maths questions (16 for those who qualify for the UKCAT special educational needs [UKCATSEN] test) to be completed in 30 minutes.
+“The clinical maths test consists of 20 maths questions to be completed in 30 minutes.
+Those who qualify for the UKCAT special educational needs [UKCATSEN] test will be given extra time on the day.
 There are no trick questions and the answers are all realistic.
 All of the questions are based on the sort of calculations doctors do every day using basic maths skills.”

-So whether you are allowed to use a calculator or not depends on the medical school.
-This blog will take you through some of the more clinically useful calculations that could feature in these stations.
+This blog will take you through some of the more clinically useful calculations that could come up.

-In clinical practice one of the most useful type calculations to know how to perform is converting between units.
+In clinical practice, one of the most useful types of calculations to know is converting between units.